agrmet/1DT116_inclass/IRL5/README.md

 ./grayscale_image *.ppm
 ```

 Then check the generated grayscale image that is in the PGM format.
-You can use `eog` that is installed on rackham.
+You can use `eog` that is installed on 🐊.
 You need to have x-forwarding set up to use this.
+You can also transfer the generated `.pgm` image onto your machine and view it there.

 ```
 eog IMG_5440.pgm
 ```

-Compare with the IMG\_5440.ppm (again using eog) and you should find that they are similar and PGM file is the gray-scale version of the PPM image.
+Compare with the IMG\_5440.ppm and you should find that they are similar and PGM file is the gray-scale version of the PPM image.

+### Additional challenge (and it should be easy this time)
+Try apply Gaussian blur on your images using CUDA.

 ## 2. Monte-carlo Pi simulation